 3.2.2.
-The Causes Behind the Changes
+The Causes behind the Changes

 This section discusses the main requirements, approaches, and considerations for the attribution of causes for observed changes in extremes.
-In Sections 3.3. to 3.5, the causes of observed changes in specific extremes are assessed.
-A global summary of these assessments is provided in Table 3.1.
+In Sections 3.3 to 3.5, the causes of observed changes in specific extremes are assessed.
+A global summary of these assessments is provided in Table 3-1.
 Climate variations and change are induced by variability internal to the climate system, and changes in external forcings, which include natural external forcings such as changes in solar irradiance and volcanism, and anthropogenic forcings such as aerosol and greenhouse gas emissions principally due to the burning of fossil fuels, and land use and land cover changes.
 The mean state, extremes, and variability are all related aspects of the climate, so external forcings that affect the mean climate would in general result in changes in extremes.
-For this reason, we provide in section 3.2.2.1 a brief overview of human-induced changes in the mean climate to aid the understanding of changes in extremes as the literature directly addressing the causes of changes in extremes is quite limited.
+For this reason, we provide in Section 3.2.2.1 a brief overview of human-induced changes in the mean climate to aid the understanding of changes in extremes as the literature directly addressing the causes of changes in extremes is quite limited.

 3.2.2.1.
-Human-Induced Changes in the Mean Climate that Affect Extremes

-The occurrence of extremes is usually the result of multiple factors, which can act either on the large scale or on the regional (and local) scale (see also Section 3.1.6).
-Some relevant large-scale impacts of external forcings affecting extremes include net increases in temperature induced by changes in radiation, enhanced moisture content of the atmosphere, and increased land-sea contrast in temperatures, which can, for example, affect circulation patterns and to some extent monsoons.
-On regional and local scales additional processes can modulate the overall changes in extremes, including regional feedbacks, in particular linked to land-atmosphere interactions with for example, soil moisture or snow (e.g., Section 3.1.4).
+Human-Induced Changes in the Mean Climate that Affect Extremes external forcings affecting extremes include net increases in temperature induced by changes in radiation, enhanced moisture content of the atmosphere, and increased land-sea contrast in temperatures, which can, for example, affect circulation patterns and to some extent monsoons.
+At regional and local scales, additional processes can modulate the overall changes in extremes, including regional feedbacks, in particular linked to land-atmosphere interactions with, for example, soil moisture or snow (e.g., Section 3.1.4).
 This section briefly reviews the current understanding of the causes (i.e., in the sense of attribution to either external forcing or internal climate variability) of large-scale (and some regional) changes in the mean climate that are of relevance to extreme events, to the extent that they have been considered in detection and attribution studies.